Behind Door Twelve of our #AdventCalendar it's Buttercup and Freida! Buttercup was emaciated when she came into our… https://t.co/8REo0lZBXG

 World Horse Welfare's Top Tips For Keeping Horses Hydrated In The Heat

-This summer, temperatures have already soared into the high twenties.
+This year, temperatures have already soared into the high twenties.
 If you are considering travelling your horse for any reason, read up on our top tips:

 - Is travel essential?
 Transporting horses in very hot weather should be avoided if possible or if it is essential then consider travelling during the cooler parts of the day or overnight if you can.